urmimajumdar-taulia/Deployment_example/README.md

 # Deployment example using ansible playbook:
 for deploying a simple web application.
 This playbook will handle tasks such as installing dependencies, copying application files, and starting the application using a service like systemd.deploy_app.yml
+# Kubernetes deployment script to deploy a simple Nginx using AWS EKS
+An example of a Kubernetes deployment script to deploy a simple Nginx application on a Kubernetes cluster running in AWS using Amazon Elastic Kubernetes Service (EKS).
+This script assumes that you have already set up an EKS cluster using tools like eksctl or Terraform.